clararende/slackmood-ai/README.md

 # SlackMood AI

-Automatically update your Slack status with fun, context-aware messages based on your Google Calendar events and local weather conditions.
+Automatically update your Slack status with fun, context-aware messages based on your Google Calendar events.

 ## Prerequisites